 Dangers of Shooting Demerol

-As tolerance levels increase, the likelihood of withdrawal effects also increases since it takes more and more of the drug to feel the desired effects.
-Some of the withdrawal effects that come from abusing Demerol include:
+As opioid tolerance levels increase, the likelihood of withdrawal effects also increases since it takes more and more of the drug to feel the desired effects.
+Some of the withdrawal effects that come from abusing drugs like oxycodone, Demerol and Dilaudid include:

-As the body’s tolerance level increases, withdrawal effects become more severe.
-This is part of the reason why it’s so hard to stop using Demerol and painkilling drugs in general.
+Opioid tolerance levels can increase rapidly when they are abused intravenously.
+As tolerance mounts, the associated withdrawal effects may also become more severe.
+This is part of the reason why it’s so hard to stop using prescription painkiller drugs.
 People with high tolerance levels also tend to inject higher doses of the drug over time as the body’s cravings become overwhelming.
 This practice greatly increases the likelihood that a person will overdose on the drug.

-Someone who’s overdosed on Demerol can experience a wide range of symptoms depending on their overall health condition and the length of time they’ve been using.
+A person who has overdosed on painkillers can experience a wide range of symptoms depending on their overall health condition and the length of time they’ve been using.
 Some of the symptoms experienced may include:

 Painkiller Drug Abuse Statistics

-The abuse of painkillers appears to be a growing problem within the United States that affects people of all ages and walks of life.
-Statistics from the Centers for Disease Control and Prevention for 2008 show the impact painkiller abuse has had within the country as a whole:
+The abuse of painkillers appears to be a growing problem in the United States that affects people of all ages and walks of life.
+Statistics from the Centers for Disease Control and Prevention for 2008 show the impact that painkiller abuse has had on the country as a whole:

 - Over 12 million adults and teenagers reported using prescription painkillers for recreational purposes.